• Skip to primary navigation

 Minestrone Soup is basically a heartier version of vegetable soup.
 Most vegetable soups just contain vegetables, whereas a minestrone is supplemented with beans and pasta.

-Classic minestrone does not contain meat or fish.
-The ingredients that make it different are beans and pasta.
-Of course, you can add meat or seafood if you like; it just won’t be classic minestrone.
+Classic minestrone does not contain meat or fish — it’s a hearty Italian vegetable soup.
+Of course, you can add meat (like ground beef or ground turkey) or seafood if you like; it just won’t be a classic minestrone.

 What makes minestrone, minestrone?

 The word minestrone translates into a thick vegetable soup.
 There is no set recipe for minestrone.
 It’s usually made out of whatever vegetables are seasonal or on hand.
-It can be vegetarian, Vegan, contain meat, or made with a bone broth, such as chicken stock or beef stock.
+It can be vegetarian, vegan, contain meat, or be made with a bone broth, such as chicken stock or beef stock.

 More Soup Recipes You’ll Love!